Getting to Wakehurst

 Disability access — parking

-A number of parking spaces for cars displaying a disabled badge are available adjacent to the Visitor Centre.
+A number of parking spaces for cars displaying a Blue Badge are available adjacent to the Visitor Centre.